What is spiritual feng shui?

 8) Perform regular space clearing rituals and ceremonies to purify your home and workplace.

-10) Visit some local power places or sacred sites to feel the presence of the connection to the wonder and energies of life.
+10) Visit some local power places or sacred sites to feel the presence of the connection to the wonder and energies of life or do forest bathing.

 11) Create a healthy home by avoiding and minimising environmental stressors such as geopathic stress, electromagnetic pollution, dirty electricity, etc to echo an old Latin wisdom of ‘Mens sana in corpore sano’ – “a healthy mind in a healthy body”.